 Currently the code is tested in python 2.7.x and is compatible with python 2.6.
 However, it won't work with 3.x.

 Download the blast+ package from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
 Put makeblastdb and blastp in the PATH.

+Java is needed for running Phyutility.
+However, if you use phyx you can ignore this step.
 Type java to check whether you have java installed.
 If not, for linux

 sudo apt-get install default-jre